Before I can answer those great questions, we need to discuss the state of publishing and the democratization of book distribution.

 A downside to traditional publishing is your agent and publisher will nail you to one genre and age demographic.
 If you like to switch genres and reader audiences, expect resistance.

 I recommend you always try to secure an agent and traditional publisher.
 Your agent may come back to you and say she couldn’t generate interest.
-That could mean you have a bad agent, OR, your book may not be a mega-seller.
+That could mean you have a bad agent, OR, you don't have a big enough platform.
 That doesn’t mean it isn’t good.

 Self-Publishing: The opposite of traditional publishing, you do everything yourself.
 You assume the costs, you design the book and cover, and you handle the distribution.
 Easier than ever today, and you can hire designers and editors to make your book as good as possible, but how do you know it’s good?
 You may like the cover and design, but that doesn’t ensure it’s appealing to everyone.
 You’ll also handle the publicity and advertising, with no brand association.
 If you’re a sales professional and get excited about selling, this is a good option.
 If you are a speaker with a wide platform, this can also work for you.

 Vanity Press: This is a company that mimics traditional publishing, but without assuming any of the risk.
 Instead of an advance, the author pays for editors, designers, printers, and advertising.
-Some can get you into bookstores, some just say they can (remember, all they can do is send a catalog to booksellers, typically with a no-return policy; they can’t make the bookseller buy it, and they likely won’t if they can’t return it if it doesn’t sell, as bookstores can with traditional publishers).
+Some say they can get you into bookstores (remember, all they can do is send a catalog to booksellers, typically with a no-return policy; they can’t make the bookseller buy it, and they likely won’t if they can’t return it if it doesn’t sell, as bookstores can with traditional publishers).

-There is nothing wrong with Vanity Press, but the reality is, they have overhead and a driving need for profit.
+Vanity Press has overhead and a driving need for profit.
 As a result, they’ll take just about any author, whether the writing is good or not.
 Brand association is often a black mark.
 One or two bad books spoils the brand association.
 They charge thousands of dollars and demand you buy cartons of books.
 This is NOT a good option for authors with a quality, well-written book.

 Finally, we get to micro-publishing.

-The key differentiators are no bookseller promotion; all books are offered as eBooks and POD (Print on Demand) books through Amazon.
+All books are offered as eBooks and POD (Print on Demand) books through Amazon.
 It’s worth noting that just as the Internet has revolutionized publishing, digital technology has done the same for printing.
 Print on Demand is a valid option, and any print runs under 500 or so will be digital productions with a flat cost-per-book.
 Higher quantities can go to offset printing, where cost-per-book drops.
 For friends who have gone the vanity press route, they have cases of books sitting around.
-Digital printing should cut down on physical inventory, because you only print what you expect to sell.
+Digital printing should cut down on physical inventory, because you only print what you expect to sell soon.
 There is no reason to buy hundreds of books.

 I started Prevail Press as an author with knowledge of publishing.
 I’m aware of the pitfalls of self-publishing, and can streamline the publishing process.
 While I would love to make scads of money with my own books, I don’t intend to make vast wealth through publishing.
-I’d rather be able to provide a platform for good writers, many of whom I know and others I have yet to meet.
+I’d rather be able to provide a platform for good writers.

 Brand quality is important to me, so I won’t publish every author who comes to me.
 In fact, if a truly powerful book comes my way, I will encourage the author to go the traditional publishing route.
 Prevail Press should not be your first stop if you have a blockbuster book -- at the same time, in today's traditional publishing world, if you don't have a giant platform, great books can still be turned away.
 We're here when you need us.

 If this sounds good to you, click below for submission guidelines.